DeepTutor: Towards Agentic Personalized Tutoring: TutorBench

-Existing educational benchmarks predominantly adopt an instructor-centric perspective, treating the student as a generic receiver of instruction~\citep{chu-etal-2025-llm,kurdi2020systematic}. \textsc{TutorBench} closes this gap: every entry couples a detailed learner persona with source-grounded knowledge gaps and an interactive tutoring task, placing the student at the center of evaluation.
+Existing educational benchmarks predominantly adopt an \emph{instructor-centric} perspective, while treating the student as a generic receiver~\citep{chu-etal-2025-llm}.
+The few learner-aware efforts model students through coarse labels (e.g., ``struggling'' vs.\ ``proficient'') without grounding profiles in the actual course content~\citep{park2024empoweringpersonalizedlearning,wang2025llmpoweredmultiagentframeworkgoaloriented}.
+Therefore, we construct TutorBench to close this gap: every entry explicitly couples a detailed learner persona with source-grounded knowledge gaps and an interactive tutoring task, as illustrated in Figure~\ref{fig:datagen}. \DTTightBetween

-\paragraph{Construction Pipeline.} University-level textbooks and research papers are first indexed into the dual-representation knowledge base~(\S\ref{sec:rag}), from which a domain hierarchy is derived.
-Each knowledge base instantiates three learner profiles at the \emph{beginner}, \emph{intermediate}, and \emph{advanced} levels, which differ in educational background, learning purpose, and per-topic mastery states.
-For each profile, source-grounded knowledge gaps are generated across three types: \emph{misconceptions}, \emph{incomplete understanding}, and \emph{missing knowledge}~\citep{smith1993misconceptions,shute2008focus}.
-These gaps are assembled into interactive tasks via rejection sampling that verifies gap coherence, task--gap alignment, and conversational naturalness.
-All generated entries undergo human review for factual correctness, profile plausibility, and pedagogical soundness.
+\DTTightParagraph \paragraph{Construction Pipeline.} University-level textbooks and research papers are first indexed into the dual-representation knowledge base (\S\ref{sec:rag}), from which a domain hierarchy is derived.
+For each KB, we instantiate three learner profiles using \textit{beginner}, \textit{intermediate}, and \textit{advanced} only as high-level starting points; each profile is further grounded in educational background, learning purpose, and fine-grained per-topic mastery states: \textit{known well}, \textit{partially known}, and \textit{unknown}.
+For each profile, we sample source pages and generate three types of grounded knowledge gaps: \textit{misconceptions}, \textit{incomplete understanding}, and \textit{missing knowledge}~\citep{smith1993misconceptions,shute2008focus}.
+Each gap is anchored to specific source pages and includes both a manifestation (how the student would \textit{exhibit} it) and the correct understanding serving as evaluation reference.
+During evaluation, all tutor systems receive the same task interface and access to the same source KB.
+The learner profile and gap manifestations are used to initialize the student simulator, while the correct understandings are reserved for judging and are not exposed to tutor systems as ground-truth answers.
+Interactive tasks are generated around selected gaps via rejection sampling, which verifies gap coherence, task--gap alignment, and conversational naturalness; the full procedure is provided in Appendix Algorithm~\ref{alg:task}.
+All generated profiles and tasks then undergo a final human review, where annotators verify factual correctness, profile plausibility, gap--task consistency, and pedagogical naturalness before inclusion in the benchmark.
+Full construction details are provided in Appendix~\ref{app:tutorbench}. \DTTightBetween